virtualidentityag/biotope-sketcher/README.md

 npm start
 cd build
 ```
-This last step will generate a new executable file to be placed inside the Plugins folder on Sketch.
+This last step will generate a new executable file to be placed inside the Plugins folder on Sketch.<br />
 To generate the files navigate to Biotope-Sketcher folder and run

 ```bash